-Roading flood damage and emergency works - covers 25% of cost of repairs to roading network from an adverse event.
+- Flood damage and emergency works - covers approximately 25% of cost of repairs to roading network from an adverse event.
 The remaining 75% is funded by a NZTA subsidy.

-Rural transfer stations - this partially covers the cost of operating 8 transfer stations at Tolaga Bay, Tokomaru Bay, Te Puia Springs, Tikitiki, Waiapu, Te Karaka, Whatatutu and Matawai.
-This includes the cost of cartage to Waiapu landfill or Gisborne city.
+Rural transfer stations - partially covers the cost of operating 8 transfer stations at Tolaga Bay, Tokomaru Bay, Te Puia Springs, Tikitiki, Waiapu, Te Karaka, Whatatutu and Matawai.
+Includes the cost of cartage to Waiapu Landfill or Gisborne city.
 Residential properties within a 15km radius of a rural transfer station have been targeted for this rate.
 If you have multiple dwellings you will be charged per dwelling.
-From 1 October 2012 refuse stickers will be issued to you to use when taking refuse to a transfer station.
+Refuse stickers are issued to use when taking refuse to a transfer station.
 Ruatoria township have both kerbside collection and the use of the transfer station.
 A charge is payable for each service.

 The basis for stormwater and drains on commercial properties is capital value.